Teen, another man dead after 2 shootings a mile apart in DeKalb County - NewsBreak

 When officers arrived, they found a man in his late teens dead from a gunshot wound.

-A mile down the road, police found another man in the 6300 block of Stablewood Way dead, also from a gunshot wound, officials said.
+A mile down the road, police found another man in the 6300 block of Stablewood Way dead, also from a gunshot would, officials said.

 Police said it is unknown if both incidents are related.